olin/ahs-capstone-exhibit/_projects/criticality.md

 ## Examining My Own Positionality

-Stevens suggests that a complete critical analysis of something must also be a self-examination on the part of the analyst.
-As such it is important for me, as someone attempting to study Olin, to consider my own positionality—the various identities I inhabit in Olin contexts, and consequently in my analysis.

 {: .Page__comment #comment-body-4}
 **4/2/20**
 I think this perception was built up over a number of (mostly informal) experiences.
 At some point, I began noticing in many conversations that people, particularly students, would talk about Olin education using terms like “experimental” and “project-based” to refer to a lot of different things.
 At the same time, I got the sense that people had only a few dichotomous ways of talking about classes and pedagogy.
 Things were either “traditional” or “project-based/experimental,” and the definitions people gave for those terms seemed to be defined entirely by context.
 I found myself gaining at least a slightly more solid understanding of the history behind these terms, and I wanted to start unpacking the way they were talked about at Olin in order to bring folks into better alignment.